flutter/flutter-intellij/README.md

 - configure the Flutter SDK setting
   - `Preferences` on macOS, `File>Settings` on Linux, select `Languages & Frameworks > Flutter`, and set the path to the root of your flutter repo

-## Preview Dart 2

-The latest version of the IntelliJ and Android Studio plugin allows you to configure whether your app is analyzed and run with the preview version of Dart 2.0.
-This will control things like the way your code is statically analyzed, and the behavior of the runtime type system (and the type errors you'll see).

-By default, we pick up the base setting from the Flutter SDK.
-This can be overridden in the Preferences dialog, in `Languages & Settings` > `Flutter`.
-You can change the 'Run applications in Dart 2.0 mode' preference from:
-- using the Flutter SDK default
-- enabling preview Dart 2.0, or
-- disabling preview Dart 2.0

 ## Filing issues